SkynetLabs/skynet-kernel/README.md

 You can get all of them on debian using the command `sudo apt-get install make curl jq`

+## Building the kernel

+To build the kernel, just run 'make'.

+Once the kernel is built, you will need to take the extension found in 'build/skynet-kernel-extension' and load it into Firefox.
+If you have already loaded it, you will need to refresh it.

+Once the extension in Firefox is all set, you can run the 'xdg-open' command provided by the build process to open a tester file which will run a bunch of tests and assert whether everything is working properly.

+## Hacking on the Kernel

+Most of the kernel is plain javascript, however there is a compilation step that is handled by the Makefile.
+The entire kernel operates out of Skynet, which means that modules need to reference each other by their skylinks.
+To make life easy for the developer, you can reference a module using a relative path 'branch-file:::$relativePath'.
+Check out the defaultHandler in 'skynet-kernel-skyfiles/modules/call-other-module.js' to see this in action.

+If you add any new files, they will need to be added to the list of files in 'upload.sh' so that they get compiled correctly.
+Once they are compiled, their correct form will be placed in the 'build' folder.

+In general we recommend reading the full source code of the kernel before beginning development.
+At this stage, the source code is small enough and the code is being modified rapidly enough that knowing all the code is both reasonable and likely to result in the least total amount of time spent figuring out how to develop on the kernel or build modules.

 ## useful-code

 The useful-code folder contains a collection of example things that I built but